-While the size of the RFID tag has changed drastically over the years making it a more feasible option, you still have to weigh the ROI of the cost to use them.
+While the size of the RFID tag has changed drastically over the years making it a more feasible option, you still have to weigh the return on investment (ROI) of the cost to use them.
 In its simplest form, an RFID tag has data stored on a microchip inside.
 When it comes in contact with an RFID antenna (or reader) it communicates what is on the chip.

 The network that is connected to the reader can update or change the data stored on the RFID tag if necessary.
 But the cost for this technology is oftentimes prohibitive which is why there are now three types of RFID tags - active, passive and semi-active.
 As the names indicate, the amount of back and forth between the tag and the network is varied.
 The more active, the data change and the more cost.

 RFID is similar to Bluetooth and Near Field technology (such as iBeacons).
 RFID only works within the range of the reader or antenna.
 All of these technologies use radio waves to transmit a product's unique number from a tag to a reader.
 This is very different than a QR Code which scans but does not communicate with any other device just like a UPC.